 For the automotive giant, it seems that making controversial calls is a part of everyday business.
 Whatever the public perception may be, however, Musk told CNBC that the lawsuit is immaterial.
 “That is a small lawsuit of minor consequence,” he said.
 “Anything that relates to Tesla gets big headlines, whether it is a bicycle accident or something much more serious.”

 Layoffs of the magnitude alleged in the case of Tesla must comply with state labor laws.
 In New York, the WARN Act requires employers with 50 or more employees to provide notice 90 days in advance of a mass layoff, relocation, or closure.
 The WARN Act applies to:

 - Mass layoffs: This includes a layoff of at least 25 full-time employees or at least 250 employees at a single employment site.
 This applies only if the layoff is expected to last over six months.

 - Reduction of hours: The law also applies if at least 25 full-time employees or at least 250 employees have their hours reduced by more than 50% each month for six months or longer.

 - Closure of employment site: The final instance is the permanent or temporary closure of a single site of employment that results in an employment loss for 25 or more full-time employees in a 30-day period.

 To learn more about the WARN Act, check out our recent blog.

 Seek Legal Assistance Today

-If you were terminated in a mass layoff without warning, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you were terminated in a mass layoff without warning, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our NJ and NY employment lawyers are available for no obligation, private consultations.